 What does it look like?

-• An accuracy rate of less than 98% may not be feasible for you.
+- Example Threshold: An accuracy rate below 98% may not be feasible for you.

-• A completion rate of less than 90% may not be feasible for you.
+- Example Threshold: A completion rate of less than 90% may be insufficient.

 How it helps?

 Many organizations invest a lot of time and resources in fixing data quality issues but do not measure how well the data has transformed since the execution of data quality processes.
-The absence of data quality measurement makes it impossible to understand the impact of data quality improvement plan and what techniques have benefitted the most.
+The absence of data quality measurement makes it impossible to quantify the impact of data quality improvement efforts and what techniques have been the most beneficial (delivered the best ROI).

-Implementing consistent, automated, and repeatable data quality measures can help your organization to attain and maintain quality of data across all datasets.
+Implementing consistent, automated, and repeatable data quality measures can help your organization ensure that its data remains accurate, reliable, and actionable across datasets.

-Data Ladder has served data quality solutions to its clients for over a decade now.
-DataMatch Enterprise is one of its leading data quality products – available as a standalone application as well as an integrable API – that enables end-to-end data quality management, including data profiling, cleansing, matching, deduplication, and merge purge.
+Data Ladder has helped organizations tackle their most pressing data quality challenges and maintain data quality for over a decade now with its impeccable data quality solutions.
+Our flagship solution, DataMatch Enterprise (DME) – available as a standalone application as well as an integrable API – offers a comprehensive suite of tools for end-to-end data quality management, including data profiling, cleansing, matching, deduplication, and merge purge.

-You can download the free trial today, or schedule a personalized session with our experts to understand how our product can help improve your data quality at an enterprise level.
+Ready to improve your data quality?
+Download the free trial of DME today or schedule a personalized session with our experts to explore how our product can help you enhance data quality.

 Getting Started with DataMatch Enterprise